Dayrook/dayrooks-small-progs/README.md

 Converts all files in current directory from one type to another.

-< 40 lines of code
+< 20 lines of functional code

 ## Usage at the command line (Linux/Bash, cmd, powershell):
 `$ python conv-doc <Input File Type> <Output File Type>`